tmlmt/cooklang-parser/README.md

 ## Contributing

-If you find any issue with your own examples of recipes, feel free to open an Issue and if you want to help fix it, to submit a Pull Request.
+If you find any issue with your own examples of recipes, feel free to open an Issue and if you want to help fix it, to submit a Pull Request (PR).
+Please follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) spec when submitting PRs.